sankalpsinha-cmos/mayanknagda.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+Hi my name is Mayank Nagda.
 I have the following qualities:

-- I rock a great mustache
+- I am a Gallivanter
+- Can easily and quickly chose the best food from the menu
-- I'm extremely loyal to my family
+- I'm extremely loyal, if fed on time!
+- I big movie buff
+- Football Fanatic (used to love cricket too)
+- Meme review everybody
+- Can geek out anytime on Computers, Machines and Space.
+Can be fun!

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just call me on a date and I will answer **all** your questions.